hannissey/JITS-4thEd/README.md

 # JITS-4thEd
-Java In Two Semesters 4th Edition
+Java In Two Semesters - 4th Ed - 2019

-Have been working from the 3rd Edition which is out of date and reached an impasse at Chapter 7!
+Have been working from the 2nd Edition which is out of date and reached an impasse at Chapter 7!
 Have upgraded to the latest edition.